robertdj/renv-docker/README.md

 These steps can be reverted by deleting the folder `renv/library` and reverting the changes in `renv/settings.dcf`.
 I think these steps are not just sufficient, but also necessary.

-The path added in `external.libraries` is the normal package library in the current `FROM` image, that is the first element in the output of `.libPaths()`.
+The path added in `external.libraries` is the normal package library in the current `FROM` image -- that is, the first element in the output of `.libPaths()`.